VictorTruan/SU19-WLANSec-Lab4-WPA2-Enterprise/README.md

 - Use a brute-forcing tool (```john```, ```asleap```, etc.) to attack the captured hash (use a simple password to minimise time).

 ### Answer the following questions :
+Member of the group :  Edin Mujkanovic, Taesuk Joung, Victor Truan

 > **_Question :_** What options did you have to modify in the hostapd-wpe configuration file in order to make the attack work ?
 >